1 9 5 0 – 1 9 9 8 (UK)

-The programme in which outrageously dressed contestants (“she’s sewn all her own sequins”) competed in ballroom dancing events went on to become the BBC’s longest-running series.
+The programme in which outrageously dressed contestants (“she’s sewn all her own sequins”) competed in ballroom dancing events debuted on 29 September 1950 and went on to become the BBC’s longest-running series.

 In the early days, the men had to wear a huge cardboard number on their back, which made them appear to be carrying sandwich boards instead of dancing, but they still managed to glide across the floor in style, and early champions were Syd Perkins and Edna Duffield.
 Ah, who can forget Syd and Edna?